---->

 and have led to much work on developing a quantum mechanics physics

-generally including human observer uncertainty though not
+generally including human observer uncertainty though not always also

-Einstein soon added gravity to his theory in his General Theory
+Einstein soon added gravity to his theory in his 1915 General Theory

-limitation of Newton's force definition claim that force was whatever
+acceleration was equivalent to gravity, a perhaps arbitrary limitation of Newton's force definition claim that force was whatever

-produced acceleration and applied to all gravity, magnetism, collision
+produced acceleration and applied to all gravity, magnetism, collision or touch

-forces and other forces.
-Of course if, as Einstein's theory required,
+And of course if, as Einstein's theory required,

 Gravitational Attraction is equivalent to Acceleration, then how is that